AI Data Center Power - Market Intelligence

 ~$26M total raised - Saint John, NB, Canada

-ARC Clean Technology develops the ARC-100, a 100 MWe sodium-cooled fast small modular reactor (SMR) built on 30 years of proven operation of Argonne National Laboratory's EBR-II.
-It is the most regulatory-advanced SMR in Canada and the only one to both complete a CNSC Phase 2 design review and have a License to Prepare Site application under review.
+ARC Clean Technology develops the ARC-100, a 100 MWe sodium-cooled fast small modular reactor (SMR) derived from Argonne National Laboratory's EBR-II, which ran for 30 years.
+It is the most regulatory-advanced SMR in Canada - the only one to both complete a CNSC Phase 2 design review and have a License to Prepare Site application under review.

 Legal NameARC Clean Technology Inc.